 Mineral oils generally don't hold up very well when they reach their maximum use temperatures.
 When used at or close to their limits, they tend to thermally degrade and if not sealed from the atmosphere, they will oxidize rapidly.
 This is a result of some of the distillates left in the fluid after refining, and often a lack of additives.

-Does your process require a food-grade fluid?
+Does your process require a food grade fluid?

-Closer examination of a food-grade fluid should be conducted with respect to its resistance to degradation, particularly oxidation.
+Closer examination of a food grade fluid should be conducted with respect to its resistance to degradation, particularly oxidation.

 Also worth noting is that food grade fluids are often specified where in fact they are not required.
-Careful examination of the application should be conducted given the fact that manufacturing a food grade fluid often results in limitations to the fluids performance and/or longevity.
+Careful examination of the application should be conducted, given the fact that manufacturing a food grade fluid often results in limitations to the fluid’s performance and/or longevity.

 Do you have environmental concerns?

-When selecting a fluid, it's important to consider its environment impact, as well as any health and safety implications.
+When selecting a fluid, it's important to consider its environmental impact, as well as any health and safety implications.
 The EPA, OSHA or other local agencies governing the use, disposal and leak reporting of fluids should also be investigated with any fluid or application.